KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The first correction concerns the named lattice figures themselves.

-Zenetism holds **Morgis**, **Sophis**, **Archeus**, **Noeüs**, and their inverse correlates as what they are — lawful structural functions of the lattice, not beings a universe could hold captive.
-They are not local beings trapped inside one cosmos, nor divisible persons fractured across universes.
+Zenetism holds **Morgis**, **Sophis**, **Archeus**, **Noeüs**, and their inverse correlates as what they are — lawful structural functions of the lattice, not individuated entities a universe could hold.
+They are not local entities trapped inside one cosmos, nor divisible persons fractured across universes.

 A distinction must therefore be maintained: